 Together with advocates from the tri-county region, Mayor Jacobs has taken a leadership role in the effort to end homelessness.
 She has served as the previous co-chair and remains a current governing vice-chair of the CFCH and maintains representation on the boards for HSN and the CoC.
 With the Board of County Commissioners and a wide network of partners, Mayor Jacobs is committed to continue finding solutions for those experiencing homelessness.
 In Central Florida, three key demographic populations have been identified among homeless populations: children and families, the chronically homeless and Veterans.
 A better understanding of what leads to homelessness among these populations, as well as the unique challenges they face in ending their homelessness, has been critical.

 In 2013, Orange County began a regional engagement to define best practices and the community cost of homelessness.
-As part of a delegation, Mayor Jacobs travelled to communities like Salt Lake City and Houston to learn from their success.
+As part of a delegation, Mayor Jacobs traveled to communities like Salt Lake City and Houston to learn from their success.
 They also commissioned a series of reports helped local leaders better grasp the depth of homelessness in Central Florida.
 Key initiatives like the Mayor’s Challenge to End Veteran Homeless, Housing the First 100 and Impact Families are just a few examples of how local leaders continue to work together to help Central Floridians facing or experiencing homelessness.

 In recent years, Orange County, along with communities across the nation, realigned the investment of homeless services and initiatives with the federal housing-first model.
 Housing-first is an approach to end homelessness that centers on facilitating permanent housing first and then providing services and resources as needed.